Fast & Furious (2009 film): Accolades

-Sequel
+Sequels and follow-ups

 This film was the last film of the franchise to feature street racing, before transitioning into "more accessible action elements" with heist films in Fast Five (2011).
 It received praise and surpassed the box-office take of this film.
 They were followed by Fast & Furious 6 (2013) and Furious 7 (2015), with The Fate of the Furious (2017) serving as the start of a next trilogy of films that includes F9 (2021) and Fast X (2023).
-An eleventh and final mainline film, Fast XI (2026), is in production.
+An eleventh and final mainline film, Fast Forever (2028), is in production and will bring back street racing to where it all began.